-The equipment offers various possibilities for signalling alarm conditions, however, not for danger situations.
-The signals may be optical (on the display as text), acoustic (piezo buzzer) or electronic (status output of the analog interface).
+The equipment offers various possibilities for signaling alarm conditions, however, not for danger situations.
+The signals may be optical (on the display as text) acoustic (piezo buzzer) or electronic (pin/status output of an analog interface).
 All alarms will cause the device to switch off the DC output.